Radon

 We’re exposed to radon when we breathe contaminated air.
 You may be exposed to radon-contaminated air for a variety of reasons:

-Indoor air can have high levels of radon (more than 200 Bq/m3) when radon from the soil and rocks around any building seeps in and builds up in enclosed spaces that are poorly ventilated.
+Radon gas is found at some level in every building in Canada.
+Indoor air can have high levels of radon (more than 200 Bq/m3) when radon from the soil and rocks around any building seeps in and builds up in enclosed indoor spaces that do not have a lot of fresh, outdoor air flowing into them.

 If you work underground, such as in a subway or tunnel, you may be at high risk of radon exposure.